Tips for Building a Solid Content Foundation for Your Emerging Biopharma

 Jay McMeekan, Head of Commercial Digital COE, Kyowa Kirin, Inc.

 Reducing promotional review committee (PRC) time

-One of the benefits of moving into an emerging pharma or small biotech organization, especially one that’s just getting into the commercialization space, is that legacy processes don’t hinder you.
+One of the benefits of moving into an emerging biopharma organization, especially one that’s just getting into the commercialization space, is that legacy processes don’t hinder you.
 Instead, you have the opportunity to be agile, quickly arriving at clear business objectives and executing them.
 Currently, we’re focusing our attention on essential foundational content areas.

 We were using the right tool, but not in the most efficient way.
 We needed to simplify the review and approval process to get messages into the market more quickly.
 During an eight-month project, a cross-functional team that included MLR, brand, IT, and public affairs identified process improvements.
 For example, the team collapsed review and approval from multiple steps to one step while ensuring full compliance and reducing our PRC time across our different product types by 70% year over year.

 Building on lessons from the industryWe’ve gained some insights as we’ve taken initial steps to build a solid content operation.
 Here are four questions to consider that could help you in your journey:

 - Align teams to bridge diverse experiences: Emerging biopharma companies attract employees with a broad range of backgrounds and approaches, creating a dynamic environment.
 But this diversity of experiences can make it challenging to align teams around the most impactful strategies.
 As you look at your product capabilities and the direction you want to go, have you put forth the time and effort for everyone to understand the strategy and establish alignment?
 You may underestimate the importance of this step, but it is critical.